kcaisley/kcaisley/reports/Generators.md

 - Sizing vs Layout: Sizing can be either; or combination, analog layout should probably always be procedural
 - Linear ⇔ Non-Linear
 - System vs device
-- Regular vs non-regular: This is more common in 28nm!!
+- Regular vs non-regular: more common in 28nm!!
 - Schematic vs layout

 # Generators: Dos and don'ts